Ed Westfall: Playing career

+Westfall started the 1962-63 season in Boston, but was sent back down to their minor league team, the Kingston Frontenacs to finish the season.
+Westfall had a surprise waiting for him by Kingston Frontenacs coach Harry Sinden, as he used Westfall on right wing as opposed to defense.
+Being a defensive defenseman he naturally became a defensive specialist up front as well.
+He also produced nicely offensively, scoring 5 goals and 16 assists in 21 games.

+Westfall returned to the Bruins the next season, while also playing 13 games for the AHL Providence Reds, and by 1964, he was firmly ensconced on Boston's checking line.

+Westfall's first notable offensive season came in 1964-65, when he managed 12 goals and 15 assists in 65 games.
+While being tasked to keep opposition away from Bruins' goaltenders Eddie Johnston and Gerry Cheevers.
+By 1966, he was firmly ensconced on Boston's checking line.

 Westfall won the Stanley Cup with the Boston Bruins in 1970 and 1972.
 He was on the ice on Bobby Orr's famous Stanley Cup-winning goal in 1970 and also scored the second of the three fastest goals in National Hockey League (NHL) history, when the Bruins scored three goals in 20 seconds in a 1971 game with the Vancouver Canucks.
-During those seasons he made his reputation as a preeminent penalty killer (generally paired with centre Derek Sanderson or winger Don Marcotte), enough so that he was named to play in the All-Star Game in 1971, 1973, 1974 and 1975.
+During those seasons he made his reputation as a preeminent penalty killer (generally paired with centre Derek Sanderson or winger Don Marcotte), enough so that he was named to play in the NHL All-Star Game in 1971, 1973, 1974 and 1975.
 Westfall scored 18 shorthanded goals for Boston during the regular season and added six more in Stanley Cup play for the Bruins.
-The latter mark--which he shares with Sanderson--is still the club record.
+The latter mark, which he shares with Sanderson, is still the club record.
+He was tasked with defending the opposing team’s top scorer.
+He found success in this role, leading him to be nicknamed "The Shadow".
+His best statistical season was during the 1970-71 season, when he scored 25 goals and tally 34 assists.